Moorawey/updater_swap/README.md

 ## How it works (short)
 1) The script checks that current `Identity` on MAIN equals `MAIN key` and `SECONDARY key` — ensuring you are changing the voting `Identity`.
-2) SECONDARY is prewarmed (SSH/ledger) and tower files for the current PUBKEY are cleaned on SECONDARY (Relevant only for patched clients).
+2) SECONDARY is prewarmed (SSH/ledger) and tower files for the current PUBKEY are coped on SECONDARY
 3) In sequential mode:
    - MAIN: run `set-identity` to the unstaked key.
    - After MAIN completes — SECONDARY: run `set-identity` to the validator key.